 Today we come and pray for restoration.
 We commit ourselves to truth telling,

-Give us courage, O Lord, to stay in the unbearable moments, to never forget the past, to shine your light in all that is hidden in a time of crying out for justice, our communities have been indifferent when we should have been outraged, we have been silent when we should have spoken out.
+Give us courage, O Lord, to stay in the unbearable moments, to never forget the past, to shine your light in all that is hidden

 Today is a Day of Change.